-Bachelor of Medicine and Bachelor of Surgery Credit Unit Statement
+Bachelor of Medicine and Bachelor of Surgery Graduate Entry Track

+Credit Unit Statement

-The Bachelor of Medicine and Bachelor of Surgery ("MBBS") curriculum is an integrated programme made up of system-based blocks and clinical clerkships, instead of individual courses of similar structures.
+The Bachelor of Medicine and Bachelor of Surgery ("MBBS") Graduate Entry Track (GET) curriculum is the same as the 6-year MBBS curriculum with the exemption of the Enrichment Year component and the Introduction to the Art and Science of Medicine block, as well as certain UG5 requirements.
+Like the 6-year MBBS, the GET is an integrated programme made up of system-based blocks and clinical clerkships, instead of individual courses of similar structures.
 Based on the norm of a 6-credit course which normally consists of approximately 150 hours of student commitment (including the expected output requirements for assessable coursework and examinations as well as the number of contact hours of instruction), blocks/clerkships are assigned with credits at a multiple of either 3 or 6 credits.
-The total credit requirements of the professional core of the MBBS programme is 429 credits and each credit carries about 25 hours of work (20 contact hours) on average.
+The total credit requirements of the professional core of the GET offered under the MBBS programme is 363 credits and each credit carries about 25 hours of work (20 contact hours) on average.
 Details are summarised as below:

-1. Preparatory/Bridging courses (24 and 30 credits)
+1. Preparatory/Bridging course (24 credits)